Melbourne High School: History

 New traditions emerged, such as a house system, with competition in various sports, debating and, with the strong music tradition of the school, house chorals.
 A Memorial Hall paid for by past students was a feature of the new school.

 Just as had occurred in World War I, World War II disrupted the school's proceedings greatly.
 The school building itself was requisitioned by the Royal Australian Navy.
 The students of the school moved to either the new Camberwell High School or the Tooronga Road State School.
 It was only in 1944 that students returned to Forrest Hill under the new principal Major-General (later Sir) Alan Ramsay.
 Ramsay was the first 'Old Boy', or former student, to become principal.
-Since then, all but one of his successors have been Old Boys.
+Since then, all but two of his successors (Laurie Collins and Tony Mordini) have been Old Boys.

 In the 1950s, Brigadier George Langley set up reviving the school, laying down the plans for a swimming pool and physical education centre while also reestablishing the Tecoma camp.
 This led to an upgrade in the school's facilities.
 In 1960, the physical education centre and swimming pool opened.
-In 1965, a new library was established.
-In 1968, portable classrooms were built.
+In 1965, a new library was built.
+In 1968, portable classrooms were installed.
 In 1970, the Junior Science Block was opened.

+In 1974 Molly Brennan applied to be head.
+Despite her making an appeal citing discrimination a less qualified man was appointed.

 In the 1980s, the ageing buildings needed refurbishment and new facilities were needed to meet the rapidly changing demands of a modern education, most notably the need for computers.
 Neville Drohan, principal from 1987 to 1991, combined government funding with donations from the school community to construct a new four-storey building: the 'Nineties' building (see facilities below).

-In 1992, Raymond Willis became principal and in 1995 oversaw a full refurbishment of the original building dating from 1927, including the addition of a computer suite, dark room, a new general office, improved classroom, a conference room, the heritage room and an upgraded canteen and dining area.
+In 1992, Raymond Willis became principal and in 1995 he oversaw a refurbishment of the original building and the addition of new rooms including a computer suite, dark room and an upgraded canteen.
 The original grass hockey field was replaced with a synthetic one and, next to the hockey field, two plexipave basketball courts were built.

 The school oval was the next to be revamped.
 In 1999, new turf wickets which would be maintained by a curator were added, along with new drainage and watering as well as an upgrade to the lighting.
 The new oval was given the name of the Woodfull-Miller Oval in honour of Bill Woodfull, a former student and principal, and Keith Miller, another former student, both highly regarded Australian test cricketers.